trangtran72/CollegeMajors-Gender-and-Earnings/README.md

 This repository contains information on the analysis about the effect of women's representation and college majors, on the average median incomes

-This project was an extension to the project done by *FiveThirtyEight*.
+This project is an extension to the project done by *FiveThirtyEight*.

 The [link](https://github.com/fivethirtyeight/data/tree/master/college-majors) to their repository